Get-LocalUser/Resources/Intune/To try/Implement this.md

     - Created Auth Strength `TAP` for Multi-use mode.
     - Created CA Policy that requires TAP use for when user action equals "join or join devices" to Entra and to grant access when Auth Strength `TAP` is satisfied.
     - Verified enrolling device requires TAP and successfully enrolls.
     - Since I have WHfB as required for all users, the user is required to set it up after device enrollment.
-The user will have two auth methods enrolled after getting to the desktop (e.g., WHfB & TAP), but TAP will obviously expire, so they only have WHfB for that specific device.
+The user will have two auth methods enrolled after getting to the desktop (e.g., WHfB & TAP), but TAP will obviously expire, so they really only have WHfB for that specific device.
 MS Auth on their phone should be used, so currently they should be prompted to set up MS Auth when signing in on the web or their phone due to CA policies:
         - `GLB - USR - CA - Require MAM for iOS & Android`
         - `Require Custom (Modern MFA) to sign in`
     - **UPDATE**: Instead of requiring MS Auth, it is okay with the biometric login or PIN, which is good, but we do want MS Auth to be an option.
 Will need to look into this further.